Kambrian/HBTplus/README.md

 If `snapshotend` is omitted, only process `snapshotstart`.
 If `snapshotstart` is also omitted, will run from `MinSnapshotIndex` (default=0) to `MaxSnapshotIndex` (specified in config file).

 To submit to a batch queue, check `HBTjob.bsub`

+## Reference
+For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
+We will soon have another paper coming out describing the new implementation here.